 Produced lovingly by Chelsea Kluga.

 Katehis has taken lessons with Brian Ferneyhough, Claus-Steffen Mahnkopf, and Mark Andre, among others.
-Other instructors have included Daniel Godfrey, Joseph Downing, and Andrew Waggoner in composition, Michael Calvert in early plucked strings, and Manos Georgandakis in Byzantine chant.
+Other instructors have included Joseph Downing in composition and tuning/temperamennt, Michael Calvert in early plucked strings, and Manos Georgandakis in Byzantine chant.